gnomikos/traIXroute/README.rst

 $ pip3 install traixroute
 $ scamper-install (To enable probes using scamper)
+$ traixroute (To build the configuration files in the home directory)
 $ traixroute --help

 It is also possible to download the latest archive from github:

 ::

-$ curl -L https://github.com/gnomikos/traIXroute/archive/v2.1.1.tar.gz | tar zx
+$ curl -L https://github.com/gnomikos/traIXroute/archive/v2.3.tar.gz | tar zx
-$ sh traIXroute-2.1.1/setup/install.sh
+$ sh traIXroute-2.3/setup/install.sh
-$ ./traIXroute-2.1.1/bin/traixroute
+$ ./traIXroute-2.3/bin/traixroute

 If using `git`: